davidmcclure/open-syllabus-project/README.md

 1. Run `osp institutions init_db` to install the `intitution` and `institution_lonlat` tables.

-1. Set a `MAPQUEST_KEY` ENV variable with a MapQuest API key.
+1. Set a `MAPQUEST_KEY` environment variable with a MapQuest API key.

 1. Run `osp institutions insert_institutions data/institutions.csv` to create a database row for each accredited institution.